 Listen, being a parent is nerve-wracking.
 You’ll find countless things to worry about every single day.
 So, we’re not going to tell you not to worry — you will anyway.
 But we will reiterate that babies can develop language skills at different paces.
 If your baby is hitting pre-language milestones like cooing, babbling, gurgling, and pointing, they’re likely on the path toward their first words.
 In fact, many babies who take a little longer wind up having a word explosion at some point.

 Your child’s pediatrician will look for signs of speech and language delays during your well-checks.
 In between those visits, you can keep an eye out for red flags as well.
-Signs of speech and language delays in babies can include apparent issues with hearing well, lack of response to parents’ voices or name being called (the latter after nine months), absence of startle reflex over sounds, and incoherence once they do begin “talking.”
+Signs of speech and language delays in babies can include a lack of response to parents’ voices or name being called (the latter after nine months), absence of startle reflex over sounds, and incoherence once they do begin “talking.”

 Should you notice any of these signs, or have concerns in general, don’t hesitate to reach out to your child’s doctor.
 They’re there to help.